thosgood/this-weeks-finds/markdown/151-200/week196.md

 Apart from the neutrinos and the photon, the lightest particle in nature is the electron.
 The rest mass of an electron corresponds to an energy of 511 keV, so it only takes twice that much energy to create an electron-positron pair.
-If we multiply 511 MeV by Boltzmann\'s constant, we get a temperature of roughly 5 billion kelvin.
+If we multiply 511 MeV by Boltzmann's constant, we get a temperature of roughly 5 billion kelvin.
 That means that at this temperature, two particles colliding head-on will often have enough kinetic energy to create a electron-positron pair.
-So, when it\'s this hot or hotter, collisions between particles generate a thick stew of electrons and positrons!
+So, when it's this hot or hotter, collisions between particles generate a thick stew of electrons and positrons!